Free Cash Flow (FCF) in Information Technology

 Example Information Technology Companies to Analyze

-Use the Equiscale Screener → to filter information technology stocks by free cash flow and other metrics.
+Filter information technology stocks by free cash flow and other metrics:

 Key Takeaways

-- Free Cash Flow (FCF) in information technology should be compared against sector peers, not the market average.
+- Free Cash Flow (FCF) in information technology should be compared against sector peers in the same market (US S&P 500 / Russell or Indian NSE / BSE), not the broad market average.

 - Sector characteristics: Asset-light, high margins, USD revenue exposure, predictable cash flows, low capex.